arj03/ssb-browser-core/README.md

 ## sync

 Start a EBT replication with the remote server.
-This syncs all the feeds known in `SSB.state.feeds`.
+This syncs all the feeds known in `SSB.state.feeds`, unless `syncOnlyFeedsFollowing` is set, in which case only feeds you are following directly are synced.
+Compared to a normal SSB distribution this corresponds to hops
+1. There is currently no concept of blocked feeds.

 This uses `validMessageTypes` and `privateMessages` to determine what gets stored locally.

-FIXME: document how this works with following

 ## initialSync(onboard)